Reference

 Usage: tonk push [options]

-Package and upload a bundle to the Tonk server
+Package, upload, build and start a bundle on the Tonk server

 Options: